kaneganteng/Trip-Planner-3000/README.md

 ## Project Description

 Trip Planner 3000 is a web-based application where users can:
-- Plan and book trips: Search and book flights, reserve hotels, and explore local events.
+- Plan and book trips: Search flights, hotels, and explore local events.
 - Interactive User Interface: Users can interact with the system to input their travel preferences and get personalized results.
 - Fully Integrated: The application integrates multiple external APIs to gather flight, hotel, and event information for the users.
 The backend is built with Node.js and Express.js, and the front end is developed using React.
 The app follows modern best practices with JWT authentication, secure handling of sensitive information, and a separation of concerns architecture.